kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/04-headless-cms-sanity/11-setup-sanity.md

 * Visit it (you may have to log in)

 ### After logging in to sanity
-* You will see an empty schema (we didn't create anything yet)
+* You will see an empty schema (it's empty! - we didn't create anything yet)

-### Open sanity in VS Code
+### Open sanity.json in VS Code
 * Color coded (pink for sanity - yellow for gatsby)
 * View `sanity.json`
     - shows the path to `./schema/schema`
     - Open `./schema/schema`
-        + **important** You'll see in this fill we take all of our data types and incorporate them into our own schema
+        + **important** You'll see in this fill we take all of our data types and concatenate them into our own schema

 `schemas/pizza.js`